 Julie Weed, Vice-President

 Julia Weed has a passion for helping people feel connected in their community.
 She led the organization of the successful Q-munity Fairs in 2006 and 2007, showcasing over 40 services and businesses that support the LGBTQ community.
 Julia is a middle-school teacher who provides support at school to her queer and questioning students by being open and proud, and by being involved in anti-bullying initiatives.
 She is a certified Olweus trainer and has been a leader in the anti-bullying education within her school for over 8 years.
-In 2010, Julia became a volunteer facilitator for ROSMY Blue Ridge, which is a support group in Charlottesville for LGBTQ youth, and was 2011-12’s volunteer of the year.
+In 2010, Julia became a volunteer facilitator for ROSMY Blue Ridge (now Side by Side), which is a support group in Charlottesville for LGBTQ youth, and was 2011-12’s volunteer of the year.
 In 2012, Julia helped to organize Charlottesville’s first, and very successful, Pride Festival.